Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Typical methods to construct new examples

-has no solutions.
+has no solution $z\in M$.
+It is quite often that $\phi=\psi(z,t),\psi=\psi(z,t)$ depending on a multi-parameter $t$, and we have to find out the domain $\Omega$ so that when $t\in \Omega$ the equation $\phi(z,t)=\bar\psi(z,t)$ has no solution $z\in M$.
 This type of equation is quite unusual to the knowledge of the authors.
-Most of the time we have to deal with this problem by handwork combined with experience.
-(See discussions in the proof to Theorem~\ref{thm-catenoid} and Theorem~\ref{thm-enneper} for example.)
+Most of the time we have to deal with this problem by handwork.
+See discussions in the proof to Theorem~\ref{thm-catenoid} and Theorem~\ref{thm-enneper} for example.
 Note that $M\to\mathbb{R}^3$ is a rare case where we overcome this difficulty easily since $\phi=-1/\psi$ will never equal to $\bar\psi$. \end{remark}

-An other difference with the classical case is about the embedding property.
-In $\mathbb{R}^3$ this put strong restriction on a minimal surface.
-Hereafter we will show that in $\mathbb{R}^4_1$ embedded complete examples are abundant.
+Compared with the case $\mathbb{R}^3$, another difference is that in $\mathbb{R}^4_1$ embedded complete examples are abundant as shown below.